MihaiMicle/FitnessTrakcerApp/README.md

 ### Other bits

+- **Health sync** — Apple Health export (XML) import works on any platform.
+Android also gets direct two-way sync through Health Connect, covering 12 of 16 tracked metrics; workout minutes and macros stay on the file-import path until the plugin can write those back.
 - **AI copilot** (Gemini) with context on your logged data.
 - **Progress gallery** — full-screen photo viewer with a compare mode, filmstrip, keyboard nav and canvas-rendered before/after export.
 - **Onboarding wizard**, metric/imperial toggle, drag-and-drop dashboard widgets, water tracker, weight charts.